Probiotics are live microorganisms which when administered in adequate amounts confer a health benefit to the host beyond inherent basic nutrition.

 Benefits of Probiotics

-- Balances out the adverse effects of antibiotics, including occasional diarrhea 2
+- Balances out the adverse effects of antibiotics, restores the balance of gut bacteria after antibiotic use 2

 - Enhances ability to digest food 4

 - Encourages normal digestive health, including promoting normal bowel movements 6

 - Plays a role in Vitamin B production 7

 - Maldonado Galdeano C, Cazorla SI, Lemme Dumit JM, Vélez E, Perdigón G. Beneficial Effects of Probiotic Consumption on the Immune System.
 Ann Nutr Metab.
 2019;74(2):115‐124.